eMoflon/emoflon-ibex/README.md

   - Right-Click on GenerateTGG.mwe2
   - Press Run As -> MWE2 Workflow
 8. Create a new Eclipse launch configuration for your runtime projects.
-  - Choose the newer versions of democles plug-ins for available plug-ins to launch with.
+  - [Optional, Eclipse does this for you automatically]:  Choose the newer versions of democles plug-ins for available plug-ins to launch with.
-  - In the runtime workspace import the PSF file ```runtimeProjectSet.psf```
+  - In the runtime workspace import the PSF file ```runtimeProjectSet.psf``` or ```testProjectSet.psf```, depending on what you want to work on.